canturk/qmtoolbox/README.md

        +-----------+    +----------+   +-------------+
        | ThermalQM |    |  FockQM  |   | CoherentQM  |
        +-----------+    +----------+   +-------------+

+   - QuadSim
-	- QuadSim manages the simulation of the measurement for various input parameters.
+        * Manages the simulation for various input parameters
+        * Instantiates a single object from ThermalQM, FockQMP, or CoherentQMP.
-		* Computes required parameters from the dictionary to support QuadMeasure
+		* Computes required parameters from the dictionary
 		* Obtains simulation results,
 		* Generates presentation file in LaTeX (beamer) (Removed from this version for simplicity).